-Hardware/software requirements: This course uses Canvas as the web-based course management system.
-It can display material on a wide range of platforms from desktops to tablets to phones, but you may need to use functions that are only available on a fully functioning browser.
-If your device/browser combination is not fully supported, please make other arrangements for taking quizzes or submitting work.
-Many computers are available across campus, in the library or campus computer labs, to use or borrow.

-Submitting documents to Canvas: It is best to submit documents as .docx or .pdf.
+Hardware/software requirements: This course requires the use of Canvas.
+Although this web-based course management system can display material on a wide range of platforms from desktops to tablets to phones, you may need to use functions that are only available on a fully functioning browser.
+If your device/browser combination is not fully supported it is your responsibility to make arrangements for taking quizzes or submitting work.
+Many computers are available across campus.
+Submitting documents to Canvas: It is best to submit documents to Canvas as .docx, .rtf, or .pdf.
+Canvas is not able to view .pages.

 Viewing .pdf documents on a smart phone: We will often supply .pdf documents and these can be challenging to read on a small screen.
 Our best advice is to find a larger screen device.
-Our second recommendation is to download the .pdf and then use a PDF viewer on your phone.
+Our second recommendation is to download the .pdf and then use a viewer on your phone such as iBooks.